-- 1. Obtain the donor copy of the chain of custody form prior to leaving the collection facility. - 2.
-Within one hour of completion of all testing, call Certiphi Screening (a division of Vertical Screen) at 800-803-7859.
-Have your copy of the chain of custody form available. - 3.
+- 1. Obtain the donor copy of the chain of custody form prior to leaving the collection facility. - Within one hour of completion of all testing, call Certiphi Screening (a division of Vertical Screen) at 800-803-7859.
+Have your copy of the chain of custody form available.
+Please also email LECOM School of Pharmacy at rxrotations-pa@lecom.edu once you have placed your drug screen request. - 3.
 If drug screen is performed before logging on to www.applicationstation.com it can cause a delay with receiving your drug screen results.